pmta/radiosonde/README.md

 # WebUI

-When new sonde has been detected and decoding was succesfull it can be sen on webui
+When new sonde has been detected and decoding was successful it can be seen on webui

 ![alt text](https://raw.githubusercontent.com/pmta/radiosonde/master/images/webui_sonde_found.png)